 Tours are offered at noon (12:00 - 1:15 pm) and at early evening (6:30-7:45PM).
 Ticket packages include all 5 ArchWalk tours given on the 4th Thursday of the summer months.

-We have a great lineup of tours this year, and we are even venturing outside of Boise (but not too far, no worries!) with a walk through a beautiful historic neighborhood in Caldwell.
-We are very excited to see you again and to join you in learning more stories about the places surrounding us.
+We have a great lineup of tours this year, and are venturing outside of Boise once again, this time for a walk through old town Kuna.
+We are very excited to see you this season and to join you in learning more stories about the places surrounding us.

 Presented by Barbara Perry Bauer, Historian and TAG Historical Research Owner

-September 27: The Near West End: Old-Timers and Newcomers
+September 26: The Near West End: Old Timers and Newcomers

 Presented by Dan Everhart, Architectural Historian

 Join architectural historian Dan Everhart to explore the fascinating history of the Near West End.
-This neighborhood at the edge of downtown is a diverse mixture of building types, styles, and uses but new additions, new neighbors, and new development may forever change this unique corner of the city.
-Participants will get a chance to tour Sturiale Place—a restaurant which occupies a house moved from Central Addition by Rita Sturiale in 2015.
+This neighborhood at the edge of downtown is a diverse mixture of building types, styles, and uses, but new additions, new neighbors, and new development may forever change this unique corner of the city.
+Participants will get a chance to see the threatened Travis Apartments and Sturiale Place—a restaurant which occupies a house moved from Central Addition by Rita Sturiale in 2015.